stephen-riley/ensembl-fs-quickstart/README.md

 ![EnsemblFS demonstration](img/demo.gif) "EnsemblFS demonstration")

+## CAVEAT EMPTOR

+**THIS IS VERY EXPERIMENTAL CODE.**  Please don't use this for any production use.
+See `Notes`, below, for a list of issues.

 ## Prerequisites

 *NOTE*: EnsemblFS only runs on macOS at this time.
 If there is enough interest, I will port this to Linux and/or Windows.
 File an issue [here](https://github.com/stephen-riley/ensembl-fs/issues) to request it.